Malayapuram Singaravelu: Kanpur Bolshevik Conspiracy case

-In January 1924 the Government of India compiled a brief on activities of communists in India.
-The Government Counsel recommended prosecution against the first eight in the list, namely, M. N. Roy, Muzaffar Ahmed, Shaukat Usmani Gulam Hussain, S. A. Dange, Singaravelu, Ramcharan Lal Sharma and Nalini Gupta.
-But no recommendations were made against S. D. Hussain, M. P. T. Velayudham (an associate of Singaravelar), Sampurnand, Manilal Doctor and Satya Bhakta.
+In January 1924, the government of India compiled a brief on activities of communists in India.
+The Government Counsel recommended prosecution against the first eight in the list, namely, M. N. Roy, Muzaffar Ahmed, Shaukat Usmani Gulam Hussain, S. A. Dange, Singaravelu, Ramcharan Lal Sharma, and Nalini Gupta.
+But no recommendations were made against S. D. Hussain, M. P. T. Velayudham (an associate of Singaravelar), Sampurnand, Manilal Doctor, and Satya Bhakta.
 The report was submitted to the Governor General and on further legal scrutiny some lacunae were found.
-The scope of the case was revised to bring in a conspiracy angle: that the Third Communist International had appointed Roy as its agent and had instructed him to establish a communist party with the help of Shaukat Usmani, S. A. Dange, Singaravelu, Gulam Hussain and Muzaffar Ahmed.
+The scope of the case was revised to bring in a conspiracy angle: that the Third Communist International had appointed Roy as its agent and had instructed him to establish a communist party with the help of Shaukat Usmani, S. A. Dange, Singaravelu, Gulam Hussain, and Muzaffar Ahmed.

 As the charges were getting framed Dange and Singaravelar were arrested under Regulation III of 1918 that allowed detention without trial in August 1923.
 Subsequently, Muzaffar Ahmed (Calcutta), Shaukat Usmani (Kanpur) and Gulam Hussain (Lahore) were arrested.
 On 20 December 1923 Nalini Gupta was also arrested under the same regulation.
 Roy evaded arrest since he was abroad.
 Ramcharan Lal Sharma was not arrested because he had migrated to the French territory of Pondicherry due to police harassment.

 On 17 March 1924 cases were framed against the accused in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
-The specific charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from imperialistic Britain by a violent revolution."
+The specific charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
 Out of the six accused in custody only four—S. A. Dange, Shaukat Usmani, Muzaffar Ahmed and Nalini Gupta—were produced.
 Singaravelar, now 64, was confined to bed due to illness.
 He was later released on bail.
 Gulam Hussain was pardoned after he confessed that he had received money in Kabul.

 The case attracted interest of the people towards Comintern plan to bring about violent revolution in India.
-Communist trials had taken place in India, in frontier towns like Peshawar where Russian trained muhajir communists were put on trial.
+Communist trials had taken place in India, in frontier towns like Peshawar where Russian trained Muhajir (Urdu-speaking people) communists were put on trial.
 "But no case had attracted public gaze like the Kanpur case.
 Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India."
-Names of accused like S.A.
-Dange, Muzaffar Ahmed, Shaukat Usmani and Singaravelu Chettiar came to be recognised across the country.
+Names of accused like S. A. Dange, Muzaffar Ahmed, Shaukat Usmani, and Singaravelu Chettiar came to be recognised across the country.